rspamd/rspamd/ideas.md

 We encourage picking projects which you feel you can **realistically** do within the **12-week** timeline.
 Some of the projects imply certain research work, however, we have placed the **approximate** evaluation criteria for the timeline specified by the summer of code programme.
 Taking such a project is a challenging task but it could improve your research skills and hence lead to a good research project.

-All code contributed must have either 2 clause BSD license or any license from [this list](https://github.com/vstakhov/rspamd/blob/master/CONTRIBUTIONS.md).
+All code contributed must be licensed under Apache 2 license.

 #### List of mentors available for the project via IRC and Google groups mailing list: